12 Leadership Qualities You Can Develop With Coaching - Plus Tools to Help!

 How you, as their coach, can help:

-• Be a sounding board that helps your clients fully explore the challenges they face.
+• Be a sounding board and help your clients fully explore the challenges they face.

 • Acknowledge difficulties and reflect successes back to them.